Lanaken

 Lanaken ([laːˈnaːkə(n)]; Laoneke) is a municipality located in the Belgian province of Limburg.
 On January 1, 2007, the municipality of Lanaken had a total population of 24,724.
-Its area is 59.00 km² which gives a population density of 415 inhabitants per km².
+Its area is 59.00 km2 which gives a population density of 415 inhabitants per km2.

 Lanaken is located on the Belgian-Dutch border, bordering Maastricht directly.
 In the 2006 census, some 20 percent of the inhabitants turned out to have the Dutch nationality.
 A number of neighbourhoods in Lanaken is characterized by these immigrants' numerous villas and exclusive landhouses.

 Lanaken consists of the following villages: Lanaken proper, Rekem, Neerharen, Gellik, Veldwezelt, Smeermaas and Kesselt.
 Also located in Lanaken are the hamlets Briegden and Herbricht and the old village centre Oud-Rekem.

-The South African pulp and paper company Sappi operates a large mill on the outskirts of the town.